 “I was able to pre-sell my online course (Female Musician Academy) to 15 people at $290 ($4,350) without having any content in the school yet.
 In fact, my new students told me that my Teachable school was so beautiful that they could tell the course was going to be amazing.”

-What’s especially nice is Teachable’s drip feature which allows you to automate when each section is sent out, so if you batch your work and create three sections one weekend, you can still have them sent out week after week.
+Teachable’s own drip feature allows creators to automate when each course section is sent out via email.
+Even if a creator batches up their work and creates three sections during one productive weekend, they can still have the courses sent out week after week at their discretion.

-In the education phase you’re essentially warming up your list - you're familiarizing yourself with the audience and getting them thinking about your product's topic and the pain points it solves.
+In the education phase, creators are essentially warming up their list.
+They’re getting familiar with the audience and getting them familiarized with the product and the pain points it solves.

-Your goal is to generate demand for what you’re teaching by educating, creating an understanding of your product, increasing a need for the benefit AND build trust through high-quality content.
+Here, the goal is to generate demand for what the creator is teaching by educating, creating an understanding of the product, increasing a need for the benefit, and building trust through high-quality content.

-This education phase can last 0-14 days depending on how long you want to grow your list before launching.
-You should be sending an amazing piece of content about every 2-3 days
+This education phase can last 0-14 days depending on how long the creator wants to grow their list before launching.
+Every two to three days, aim to send one of the following:

 - Targeted blog posts

 - Any type of content that shows students what’s offer

 A good schedule for warming up a list is: